mongoid/mongoid_fulltext/README.md

     * When set to a string, the string is evaluated within the document's instance.
     * When set to a proc, the proc is called, and the document is given to the proc as the first arg.
     * When set to any other type of object, the document's index will not be updated.
+* `reindex_immediately`: whether models will be reindexed automatically upon saves or updates.
+Defaults to true.
+When set to false, the class-level `update_ngram_index` method can be called to perform reindexing.

 Array filters
 -------------